codepath/android_guides/ActionBar-Tabs-with-Fragments.md

 To setup tabs using ActionBar and fragments, you need to add a `TabListener` implementation to your application which defines the behavior of a tab when activated.
 A good default implementation is just [adding this](https://gist.github.com/nesquena/8b9f9ec29582afd4d138) to `SupportFragmentTabListener.java`.

-Once you have created the `SupportFragmentTabListener` [from this snippet](https://gist.github.com/nesquena/8b9f9ec29582afd4d138) within your app, simply setup the ActionBar and define which tabs you would like to display and attach listeners for each tab:
+Once you have created the `SupportFragmentTabListener` [from this snippet](https://gist.github.com/nesquena/8b9f9ec29582afd4d138) within your app, setup the ActionBar and define which tabs you would like to display and attach listeners for each tab:

 ```java
 public class MainActivity extends ActionBarActivity {